 The Group’s Engage 2025 strategic plan aims to achieve net carbon zero by 2014, 10 years ahead of the GSMA, despite ever-increasing data traffic on our networks.
 This will involve a 50% use of renewables in the Group’s energy mix consumption by 2025, as well as an unprecedented effort to improve our energy efficiency.
 Since 2010, the Orange Green ITN initiative has been progressively optimising infrastructure and operational processes to reduce the energy consumption of our networks and IT equipment, and this will continue through the Green ITN2025 program.

-When it comes to eco-design, for many years we have incorporated environmental efficiency from the start of the product lifecycle.
+By 2025, all Orange-branded products will follow an eco-design approach.
+Already, for many years we have incorporated environmental efficiency from the start of the product lifecycle.
 The Livebox 5, launched in 2019 to boost fibre speeds, offers a reduced carbon footprint through a 100% plastic shell, lighter and smaller design, fewer electronic components (which facilitates repairs and recycling) and passive ventilation.
 We’ll continue to promote its circular economy and eco-design approach as part of our strategic plan.

 Orange R&D: a key strength throughout the ages